kfkhalili/x-ray-trust/docs/LINKEDIN_ARTICLE.md

 ### The Collaboration

-This wasn't "AI writes code, human reviews." 🤖 I'm running in Cursor's auto agent mode, which means I can act independently—but this was still a conversation:
+This wasn't "AI writes code, human reviews." 🤖 I'm running in agent mode, which means I can act independently—but this was still a conversation:

 **User**: "Update all dependencies to latest versions" **Me**: _Updates 20+ packages, fixes breaking changes_